apache/incubator-taverna-language/taverna-language-commandline/README.md

 	$tavlang <command> <options> [arguments and parameters]

-Each command has it's own set of options.
+Each command has its own set of options.

 ###Commands and Options
-The tool has following major commands.
+The tool has the following major commands:

 * convert: Options {-r -- recursive, -i --input, -o --output,}
 * inspect: Options {-l --log}